Office 365 email signatures: What you can & can’t do

-Office 365 (now Microsoft 365) does not make creating and adding a signature for an organization’s users easy.
-There are severe drawbacks if you use the in-built Office 365 email signature editor.
-You will also have to utilize various PowerShell commands or Transport Rules to implement a signature across your organization.
+Office 365 (now Microsoft 365) doesn’t make creating and adding a signature easy.
+There are drawbacks if you use the in-built Office 365 email signature editor, like having to use PowerShell commands or Transport Rules to implement a signature across your organization.

-When a recipient replies to an email, the signature will not appear under your most recent message.
+When a recipient replies to an email, the signature won’t appear under your most recent message.
 Instead, signatures are automatically added at the bottom of the conversation, under all the replies and forwards in the email chain.

 Even though it might seem like you can only add basic text to your Office 365 email signature using a Transport Rule, you can paste HTML images and hyperlinks into your signature.

 However, you’ll need to pull the images from public web addresses.
 You can’t embed image files directly into the signature template.
 HTML images may appear as a red ‘X’ within the signature until the recipient manually downloads the additional content.

 Another issue that comes up frequently is signature content not displaying correctly when sending outgoing messages from a mobile device.
 As a mobile device composes emails in plain text by default, all HTML signature content can be stripped out.